For Political Science major and minor requirements, please refer to the academic catalog.

 Politics and Film, Security Studies, Drugs, Politics and Public Policy, Environmental Politics and Policy, and American Jurisprudence

-Majors are strongly encouraged to do internships such as legislative internships at the nearby State Capitol, to study abroad or in Washington, D.C., to work on political campaigns, to deliver papers at on and off campus conferences, to get involved with the College Democrats or College Republicans, to run for the Student Government Association.
+Majors are strongly encouraged to do internships such as legislative internships at the nearby State Capitol, to study abroad or in Washington, D.C., to work on political campaigns, to deliver papers at on and off campus conferences, to get involved with the College Democrats or College Republicans, and run for the Student Government Association.
 The department sponsors a chapter of Pi Sigma Alpha, the national honor society for students studying politics and government, which offers an opportunity to interact and talk politics outside the classroom.
 All political science majors also have the opportunity to join Phi Alpha Delta, the international law fraternity.

 - Attorney, such as Jim Bennett who attended Vanderbilt Law School, clerked for U.S. Supreme Court Justice Anthony Kennedy, became a partner at Bryan Cave and then started his own law firm in St. Louis.
 Approximately 40 percent of our majors go to law school at places such as Yale, Michigan, Duke, Vanderbilt, Virginia, Missouri, and Washington University.

 - Political leader, such as former Missouri Senate President Pro Tem Mike Gibbons.

 - Government official, such as Dr. Jason Wells, who is a political officer with the State Department in South Africa, or Leigh Hildebrand, Senior Assistant Parliamentarian for the United States Senate.

 - Public affairs consultant, such as Drue Duncan, chief Missouri lobbyist for Pfizer Pharmaceuticals.

 - Business executive, such as Heather Biehl, former CIA officer, who is now a senior analyst for Raytheon BBN Technologies